-Transitioning process depends on if you are producing eggs for your family or for resale.
+How you transition to organic production depends on whether you are producing eggs for your family or for sale.

-Shoreview, Minn.
-[March 23, 2017] – Spring is an exciting time for chicken raisers.
+Spring is an exciting time for chicken raisers.
 For families just starting with chicks, it signals new life and new projects.
 Experienced raisers feel similar excitement when hens start producing more eggs as days get longer.
-For both, it’s a good time to evaluate if you want organic eggs.
+For both, it’s a good time to evaluate whether to produce organic eggs.

 Biggs explains both traditional and organic feed options provide the same nutritional value.
 However, organic feed ingredients are sourced differently.